florianbrinkmann/lazy-loading-responsive-images/README.md

 **Changed**

 * If `width` and `height` attributes are present, the plugin uses an inline SVG to prevent content reflow – thanks to WP.org user lozula.
+* Updated lazysizes and its extensions to version 5.2.2.

 **Fixed**